 Textures - Animating basics

 Note: This tutorial applies only to the new game engine which has opened up a whole new world of possibilities for using animating textures in levels.
 The setting up of animation ranges is also far easier than ever before.
-All the TR3 waterfalls have been compiled into one TGA set for your convenience should you need them - download here (249 Kb).

 The main points are listed below.